houshuang/stian-notes/content/Transfer-of-Learning-from-a-Modern-Multidisciplinary-Perspective.md

         - chain `A-a-b-B`
             - event `A` triggers `a` leads to `B`
         - what if you encounter `A'`?
 Will it still trigger `a`?
 How likely?
-            - ^^Isn't it also about how `b` can be applied in a different way to a slightly different problem?
-You wouldn't want an identical response? #q^^
+            - <span class="highlight">Isn't it also about how `b` can be applied in a different way to a slightly different problem?
+You wouldn't want an identical response? #q</span>
         - Ideal
             - one learned event facilitates further learning
             - extend the range of events to which learned material can be applied